 Conclusion

-In India, for making a democratic society, Journalism is an important component.
+In India, for making a democratic society, Journalism is an essential component.
 Journalism is gathering and presenting news and information.
-It’s not only about gathering and telecasting news; it has to be real and true.
-Journalism plays an important role in making people aware of society from a new culture and gives information technology and good or bad face of society.
+It’s not only about collecting and telecasting news; it has to be honest and trustworthy.
+Journalism plays a vital role in making people aware of society from a new culture and gives information technology a good or lousy face of society.

 It makes people aware of the blackface of society.
-It provides information to the student about the subject and different platforms, which is helpful for the good future of society.
-In journalism, they are presented in many ways, including articles, reports, podcasts, or even tweets.
+It provides information to the student about the subject and different platforms, which is helpful for the promising future of humanity.
+Journalism presents them in many ways, including articles, reports, podcasts, and even tweets.

 Frequently Asked Questions (FAQs)